ibm-cloud-docs/vmware-service/getting-started.md

 * Host profile and quantity
 * Add-on services

-For multitenant instances, the following configurations are used to order a new virtual data center that deploys on an existing {{site.data.keyword.IBM}} owned VMware cluster.
+For multitenant instances, the following configurations are used to order a new virtual data center that deploys on an existing {{site.data.keyword.IBM_notm}} owned VMware cluster.

 * Virtual data center name and resource group
 * Pricing plan for on-demand or reserved resource allocation